TharaVeera/Thread-Library/README.md

 # Thread-Library
+A group project with Amber Strange from Duke's CS 310(Operating and Distributed Systems).

 ## *Part 1: Deli*
-This program uses a thread library (thread.o) to concurrently simulate a deli restaurant.
+This program, deli.cc, uses a thread library (thread.o) to concurrently simulate a deli restaurant.
 There are two type of threads: a cashier and a sandwich maker.
 There is one sandwich maker thread, but many cashier threads.

 The deli program is run in this manner: ./deli 3 sw.in0 sw.in1 sw.in2 sw.in3 sw.in4.
 The second argument represents the maximum number orders that can be on the sandwich maker's order board at a time.
 The rest of the arguments are files, which represent cashier threads.